CostaBru/knapsack/README.md

 # Implementations and usage

-The single ``knapsack.py`` script has all described algorithms, tests, and performance report generators.
-It is copy\paste friendly without 3d party dependencies.
-To run all knapsack tests, please, download test cases from [9], and copy those files to /hardinstances_pisinger directory.
+The ``API/main.py`` file has API for described algorithms.

+The ``tests`` directory has tests, and performance report generators.

+The ``Out`` folder is considered as output for tests an reports if ``flags/flags.py`` printToFile set to true.

 There are 7 python methods to use:

 - ``partitionN``, which gets number set to partition, partitions number or list of particular sizes of each partition, strict partition group size.

+- ``hybridPartitionN``, which gets number set to partition, partitions number or list of particular sizes of each partition, strict partition group size.

 	The result is tuple of quotients, reminder, optimizationCount.
+Hybrid partition uses KB-NU algorithm as grouping operator.

 - ``subsKnapsack``, which used in partitionN as set grouping operator.
 It requires the following parameters: size of knapsack, items, iterator counter array.

 	The result is tuple of bestValue, bestItems.